TongLiu-github/TemperatureScaling4RTs/README.md

 Note: Core Components of the Temperature-Scaling Code:
 1. Calculate logits, probabilities and labels (utils.py).
-2. Scale logits using temperature (PPP_calculation.py):
+2. Scale logits using temperature (line 230-231 in PPP_calculation.py):

 <h3> Processed Data </h3>
-Processed data for Natural Stories and Brown:
+We provided processed data for Natural Stories and Brown:

 ./PPP_Calculation_Natural_Stories/data/all.txt.annotation.filtered.csv,
 and